nudca-code/nudca-hugo/content/Theoretic/RadioactiveDecay.md

 weight = 1
 +++

-## Decay Chains
+## Radioactive Decay

 Radioactive decay chains describe the sequential transformation of unstable nuclei into more stable ones through a series of radioactive decays.
 Each nuclide in the chain decays into the next, until a stable nuclide is reached.
 The mathematical description of these chains is essential for understanding the time evolution of the number of nuclei of each type.

-### System of Differential Equations
+### The decay chain equations

-The time evolution of the number of nuclei in each stage of the decay chain can be described by a system of coupled first-order differential equations:
+A decay process with branching decay chains can be described as:

 $$
 \begin{cases}